 So we went to work: organizing visits, letter-writing, and other support and advocacy as way opened.
 Quakers and others were very responsive to the call.

-And it didn’t work out quite the way the Marine brass planned.
-Sure, Funk was locked up.
+And Funk’s term didn’t work out quite the way the Marine brass planned.
+Sure, he was locked up.
 But he wasn’t alone, or isolated.
 His experience was not one of defeat or failure.

 Instead, it was a model of resistance and support: he was visited almost every weekend while in Carolina.
 Hundreds of letters poured in, from many countries.
 Even a few books got through the brig’s obstructive procedures to provide some diversion.